How does capturing aerial shots in different lighting conditions impact the color reproduction and composition in drone photography?

 Composition is another essential aspect of drone photography that is greatly affected by lighting conditions.
 The placement and arrangement of elements within the frame can create a visually pleasing image with the right use of light.

-See also Can I fly a drone at night for photography?
+See also Can I fly a drone in national parks or protected areas for photography?

 Different lighting conditions can help emphasize or downplay certain elements within a scene.
 For example, capturing aerial shots during the golden hour can create long shadows that add depth and dimension to the composition.
 On the other hand, capturing aerial shots in the soft light of an overcast day tends to create a more even and diffused illumination, allowing for a balanced composition.